aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 Integrate ClickHouse®  with an open source BI tool
 ==================================================

 Data analysis is a critical component of modern business operations.
 As organizations generate more and more data, it becomes increasingly difficult to extract meaningful insights from the raw information.
 That's where Business Intelligence (BI) tools can help us.
-BI tools allow organisations transform their data into visual, actionable insights that support informed decision-making.
+BI tools allow organisations to transform their data into visual, actionable insights that support informed decision-making.

-In this tutorial, you'll learn how you can integrate ClickHouse database with an open source BI tool `Metabase <https://www.metabase.com/start/oss/>`_ to visualise the data stored in your databases.
+In this tutorial, you'll learn how you can integrate a ClickHouse database with the open source BI tool `Metabase <https://www.metabase.com/start/oss/>`_ to visualise the data stored in your database.
 After completing this tutorial you'll have a dashboard in Metabase with insights from the data you have in ClickHouse.

 After all, a picture is worth a thousand words.